Are you looking for AWeber alternatives, for one reason or another?

-Each plan allows you to pick the list size, starting with 1.000 (the minor list) and going up to 10.000 — or you can get a completely custom plan.
+Each plan allows you to pick the list size, starting with 500 (in the free plan) and going up to 10.000 — or you can get a completely custom plan.

-We also take pride in helping non-profits out with permanent 50% or 30% discounts.
+We also take pride in helping non-profits out with a permanent 50% discount.

-- BASIC plan ($15/ monthly for the smallest list) is the cheapest one, with unlimited landing pages, automation templates, and lead funnels;
+- Email marketing plan ($15.58 monthly for the smallest list) is the cheapest one, with email marketing, forms and popups, 1 landing page, and 1 website

 Who should use GetResponse?